 They are everywhere–offers in your mail, your email, social media, even at a clothing store.
 Credit cards are one of our favorite things to use–and yet, we often are not great at it!

-It’s understandable that credit cards are hard to use, because they are.
+It’s understandable that credit cards are hard to use because they are.
 I can’t begin to tell you how long it took me to understand what I signed up for.
-When it comes to signing up for a credit card, though, you should really understand what you are putting down your name and taking responsibility for.
-Even though there are many ways misusing credit cards can affect your credit in a bad way, you can actually use them responsibly.
+When it comes to signing up for a credit card, though, you should really understand what you taking responsibility for.
+Even though there are many ways misusing credit cards can affect your credit in a bad way, you can use them responsibly.

 Even when we want to escape credit and avoid debt, the reality is that our culture not only encourages us to spend but makes it the only option to get ahead.
 Credit cards are the only way to start building credit efficiently, so even if you like to avoid debt, it is a tool you will need in order to get the things you already want–like a house, a car, or even get approved for an apartment lease.

 A credit card is what is called in the financial world a revolving credit tool.
 Unlike a loan, you don’t use the whole credit card limit all at once, but in separate transactions.

 Every time you use a credit card you are essentially taking out a loan in that amount using the bank’s money.

 A credit card limit is the maximum amount the bank is willing to loan you.
 On your first credit card this might be low–usually less than $1,000–but as the years go on, and if you are good at using your card responsibly, this limit may increase.

 Even though the bank is allowing you to use all of this money, that doesn’t mean you have to.
 Try to keep your credit usage low–usually to the extent of what you can pay off in full at the end of each month.